Lucevar/beautiful-jekyll/lists/mwse.md

 This isn't a list of recommendations - it attempts to catelogue MWSE and MGE mods.
 Unless otherwise stated I don't vouch for quality or compatibility.

+If a mod requires both MGE and MWSE I usually categorise it under MWSE.

 ## MWSE-Lua (2.1+)
 [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634) by NullCascade
 Aka Modder's Delight.
 Even with the Code Patch Morrowind often crashes on exit, requiring you to kill the process in task manager just to get out of it.
 It's an irritating waste of time when you're playing, and even worse when you're testing mods and quitting Morrowind 10+ times an hour.
 This mod squashes that crash, making exiting as quick and easy as it always should have been.